acbilson/chaos-content/gardens/faith/disciple-making-theses.md

 {{< notice >}}
 This is an experiment to try a new organizational form for motivation and collaboration.
 I'll call it thesis design.

-Thesis design begins with a thesis question, then one or more thesis statements will be developed.
+Thesis design begins with a thesis question, then one or more thesis statements will be developed in answer.
 {{< /notice >}}

 ## How does a leader’s theological education affect the learning of attendees in a Discovery Bible study?